 This post may contain affiliate links.
 Read disclosure policy.

-If you’ve never tried coconut pecan frosting, also known as German chocolate cake frosting, you’re in for a treat.
-It has a rich caramel flavor and is filled with sweet coconut and crunchy pecans, making it a truly decadent topping.
+If you’ve never tried coconut pecan frosting (also known as German chocolate cake frosting), you’re in for a treat!
+It’s rich, buttery, and full of caramel flavor, with sweet coconut and crunchy pecans in every bite.

-Unlike buttercream or cream cheese frosting, it’s cooked on the stovetop.
-A mixture of evaporated milk, sugar, butter, and egg yolk simmers until thick and golden, creating a sweet and buttery frosting that’s perfect for German chocolate cake!
+Unlike a traditional buttercream or cream cheese frosting, this one is cooked on the stovetop.
+A simple mixture of evaporated milk, sugar, butter, and egg yolks simmers until thick and golden, creating a sweet, nutty frosting that’s perfect for topping a classic German chocolate cake!

 Ingredients